 Study Size

-Previous studies indicate that 10 to 50 events per variable (EVP) is adequate to obtain stable estimates for logistic regression in multivariate analysis (37,38).
+Previous studies indicate that 10 to 50 events per variable (EVP) is adequate to obtain stable estimates for logistic regression in multivariable analysis (37,38).
 This is for an outcome having 50% prevalence.
-In this study based on preliminary analysis, around 50% of the participants reported some problems across each of the domains of EQ5D.
+In this study, based on preliminary analysis, around 50% of the participants reported some problems across each of the domains of EQ5D.
 If we aim for an EVP of least 20, we need at least 40 subjects for each predictor.
 Given that our model includes around 8 free parameters (Table 1), we need a minimum sample size of 320.
 Additionally, for multinomial logistic regression the EVP is ratio of the smallest number of observations in the multinomial outcome categories divided by the number of free parameters and should be at least 10 (39).
 With 8 free parameters, requiring at least 80 events per category i.e., 160 subjects.
 For example, the EQ5D domains of mobility has three outcomes: "No problems in walking about", "Some problems in walking about", "Confined to bed".
 Therefore, there should be at least 80 subjects in each of the three categories.
 In case of there are inadequate subjects in these three outcomes categories, the categories would be combined into two "Having no problems" and "Having any problems".
 For linear regression there should be at least 2 subjects per variable (38).
 Therefore, the EQ5D health state analysis would require a minimum sample of 16.

 Ethics